qrkourier/ziti-console/README.md

 From the project root:

-1. Install the projects' dependencies.
+1. Install the projects' dependencies and build the library project.

     ```bash
     npm install
-    ```

-1. Build the library project with Angular.

-    ```bash
-    ng build ziti-console-lib
     ```

 ### Build the Single Page Application

 This is the recommended approach.